Juan-LobosMartin/Mental_Health/README.md

 Kaggle Playground Series - Season 4, Episode 11

 This repository documents my work on the Kaggle Playground competition for Season 4, Episode 11.
+`Last update as of Feb 12, 2025`

 ## Mental Health Prediction Project

-This project focused on developing a predictive model for mental health status using the provided `Datasheet/Mental_Health.zip` dataset.
+This project focused on developing a predictive model for mental health status using the provided `Datasheet/Mental_Health.zip` [dataset](Datasheet/Mental_Health.zip).
 An agile methodology was employed, with iterative improvements made throughout the development process.

 The models were trained using scikit-learn: